 With clumping litter, scooping is easy because urine clumps into fairly solid chunks which can be scooped out while sifting the clean litter back into the box.
 Poop gets coated with the litter so that it doesn't stick to the scoop.

-The litter box should be scooped a minimum of twice daily, more often if needed.
+The litter box should be scooped a minimum of twice daily, and more often if needed.
 You may need to add fresh litter after scooping to replace the amount that was lost.Continue to 8 of 9 below.

 Dump the Scoopings